dense-analysis/ale/README.md

 | Vim | [vint](https://github.com/Kuniwak/vint) |
 | YAML | [yamllint](https://yamllint.readthedocs.io/) |

-* *^ Supported only on Unix machines via a wrapper script.*
 * *^^ No text linters are enabled by default.*

 If you would like to see support for more languages and tools, please [create an issue](https://github.com/w0rp/ale/issues) or [create a pull request](https://github.com/w0rp/ale/pulls).
-If your tool can read from stdin or you have code to suggest which is good, support can be happily added for more tools.
+If your tool can read from stdin or you have code to suggest which is good, support can be happily added for it.

 <a name="usage"></a>